Impact Study of Covid-19 on the city of Rotterdam

 This key question led to The Rotterdam COVID-19 impact study, which started in mid-April and focuses on bringing much needed knowledge and clarity to overcome this crisis stronger.
 This project is a cooperation between the City of Rotterdam and Vital Cities and Citizens, one of the main three Erasmus Initiatives.

 IHS colleagues Dr. Jan Fransen (Theme leader within VCC and Head of Education and Training at IHS) and prof.dr.
 Jurian Edelenbos (Academic Director VCC and Academic Director at IHS) are the leaders of this project.
-Several other researchers cooperate on this project, such as Dr. Naomi van Stapele, Dr. Brian Godor and Dr. Mike Duijn.
+Several other researchers cooperate on this project, such as Dr. Naomi van Stapele, Dr. Brian Godor, Dr. Mike Duijn, as well as Daniela Ochoa Peralta and Audrey Esteban.

-Two policy briefs have been published so far:
+Four policy briefs have been published during this study:

-- Policy brief #1 - Conditions for urban resilience to COVID-19
+- Policy letter #1 - Conditions for urban resilience to COVID-19

-- Policy brief #2 - Research design for case studies
+- Policy letter #2 - Research design for case studies